 Does every Accredited Service Provider use their own API gateway?
 Is it an offline or online process?

-Each Accredited Service Provider (ASP) may utilize their own API gateways to facilitate the exchange of e-Invoices.
+Each Accredited Service Provider (ASP) may utilise its own API gateways to facilitate the exchange of e-Invoices.
 The process is primarily online, leveraging the Peppol AS4 protocol for asynchronous message transmission, ensuring secure and efficient data exchange between all parties.
 Exchange/reporting are online; offline fallbacks should route via ASP once restored.